Fróði

 The form Fróði is still in use in Icelandic and Faroese and appears Latinized as Frotho or Frodo.
-This form of the name is used by J. R. R. Tolkien in The Lord of the Rings for the main character.
-Alternative Anglicizations are Frode, Fródi, Fróthi and Frodhi.
+The latter form of the name is used by J. R. R. Tolkien in The Lord of the Rings for the main character of the story, Frodo Baggins.
+Alternative anglicizations are Frode, Fródi, Fróthi and Frodhi.
 The Danish, Norwegian and Swedish form is Frode.
 The meaning of the name is "clever, learned, wise".

 The number of men with the name Frode in Scandinavia as of 2008: Norway (ca.) 11384, Denmark (ca.) 1413, Sweden (ca.) 307.

 The Gesta Danorum describes six Frothos.